Zuikyo/ZIKRouter/Documentation/English/ModuleAdapter.md

 Read [VIPER architecture](https://github.com/Zuikyo/ZIKViper) to get more details about implementing `Required Interface` and `Provided Interface`.

 App Context is responsible for adapting interfaces.
-The module's user use `Required Interface`, and the adapter forwards `Required Interface` to `Provided Interface`.
+The module's user uses `Required Interface`, and the adapter forwards `Required Interface` to `Provided Interface`.

 ## Add `Required Interface` for module